astramieri/docker/README.md

 ## Containers vs Images

 An image is a package (or a template) used to create one or more containers.

 Containers are running instances of images that are isolated and have their own environments and set or processes.

+A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.